intel/sriov-fec-operator/spec/openshift-operator-release-notes.md

 ***v2.X.Y***
 - Updated pf-bb-config from 21.6 to 21.11
+- SriovFecNodeConfig changes its state to "Succeeded" only after successful restart of sriov-device-plugin

 ***v2.0.2***
 - Added webhook that converts existing SriovFecClusterConfigs with `nodes` field to SriovFecClusterConfig with `nodeSelector` and `acceleratorSelectors`